apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 cluters, shows that in real world workloads Crail would be able ti handle very large clusters in terms of metadata operations it can handle.
-Comparing to a C++-based system, RAMCloud, we show that Java-based systems do not necessarly suffer from performance loss.
+Comparing to a C++-based system, RAMCloud, we show that Java-based systems do not suffer from performance loss at all.
 </p>
 </div>